Ranking The Best New Shows You Can Stream Online Right Now

 The idea: Come to Streamline before you accidentally waste your time with a bad show.
 Wait a minute to save a minute.

-For the weekend of Jan.
-27, “The Assassination of Gianni Versace: American Crime Story” tops the list for the second time.
+For the weekend of Feb.
+3, “The Assassination of Gianni Versace: American Crime Story” tops the list for the third time.
 You can watch it at the FX website.

 New To The List This Week